-There are direct flights to Scottish airports from England, Wales, Ireland, the USA, Canada, Scandinavia and several countries in Western, Central and Eastern Europe.
-From elsewhere, you'll probably have to fly into a European hub and catch a connecting flight to a Scottish airport – London, Amsterdam, Frankfurt and Paris have the best connections.
+There are direct flights to Scottish airports from Britain, lots of European countries, the Middle East, the US and Canada.
+From elsewhere, you'll probably have to fly into a European or Middle Eastern hub and get a connecting flight to a Scottish airport – London has the most connections.
 This will often be a cheaper option anyway if flying in from North America.

 Scotland has four main international airports: Aberdeen, Edinburgh, Glasgow and Glasgow Prestwick, with a few short-haul international flights landing at Inverness.
 London is the main UK gateway for long-haul flights.
 Sumburgh on Shetland has summer service from Norway.